-- Completion of 36 units (with no fewer than 24 graduate units), all taken for a letter grade with a grade of B or better unless otherwise noted, and including the following: - The proseminar series RGST 200 A, B, C, D taken in sequence (200A-Fall, 200B-Winter, 200C-Spring, 200D-Fall) with a minimum grade of B.
+• Completion of 36 units (with no fewer than 24 graduate units), all taken for a letter grade with a grade of B or better unless otherwise noted, and including the following:

-- Three graduate seminars (12 units total, numbered 200 and above) from three different faculty members across three different department Areas of Study (e.g., Islamic Studies, Buddhism, Religions of the Americas, etc.).
-(Put differently, in addition to coursework in the student's main area/focus, students are required to take at least two seminars in different areas/foci.)
-These courses must cover content specific to the region/tradition (i.e. texts, development of traditions, problems and issues specific to a tradition).
+- RGST 201 plus three '200 Courses,' RGST 200A-Z. The 200 Courses must be in different department areas of study (e.g., Islamic Studies, Buddhism, Religions of the Americas, etc.) and with different instructors. - Three graduate seminars (12 units total, numbered 200 and above) covering content specific to the region/tradition of primary focus, or in closely related subjects as approved by the graduate advisor.
 Courses focused on methods or theories are not generally acceptable unless explicitly focused within a tradition/area. - Two additional courses (8 units) at the upper-division undergraduate level (numbered 100-199) or graduate level; only RGST 596, Directed Reading and Research, may be counted from the independent study options. - Demonstrated proficiency in either French or German (languages crucial to the history and development of the discipline) (see pp. 18-20). - A thesis written under the direction of one faculty member, with final approval by two additional faculty members.
 Thesis format guidelines can be found at the Graduate Division website, www.graddiv.ucsb.edu.
 The Department encourages article-length MA theses, modeled after journal articles in the appropriate subfields of religious studies of relevant interest to the student.